ARTICLE CATEGORIES

 Happiness: The American Dream

-As Benjamin Franklin one stated, “The Constitution only guarantees the American people the right to pursue happiness.
-You still have have to catch it yourself!”
+As Benjamin Franklin once stated, “The Constitution only guarantees the American people the right to pursue happiness.
+You still have to catch it yourself!”
 Assuming that the American Dream still rings true for most people, let’s take a closer look at what contributes to emotional abundance.

-These are generally places where people have their own internal standards and are satisfied in their work – using their skills, mastering a career, and loving what they do.
+These are generally places where people have their own internal standards and are satisfied in their work, using their skills, mastering a career, and loving what they do.
 Generally, these are not places where there is social competition or excessive materialism, regardless of affluence.
-Economic growth, however, does not necessarily drive up emotional abundance.
-When money buys someone out of the burdens of homelessness, then money can in effect, “buy happiness.”
-But once basic needs are met, money has little to do with happiness.
+Economic growth, however, does not automatically drive up emotional abundance.
+When money lifts someone out of homelessness, hunger, and crushing instability, money can in effect “buy happiness” by removing burdens.
+But once basic needs are met, emotional abundance depends far more on peace, purpose, relationships, gratitude, and a heart surrendered to God.

-Strong, healthy social relationships are the one common denominator of all the happiest places on earth.
+Strong, healthy social relationships are one common denominator of the happiest places on earth.
 Other contributing factors to happiness include:

 Like everything, perception is reality.
 “The blessing of the Lord truly makes rich and He adds no sorrow to it!”